Privacy-preserving Blockchain-enabled Parametric Insurance via Remote Sensing and IoT: Extensions of Sonic Protocol

 \subsection{Polynomial Commitments with Batch Verification}

 Sonic protocol requires the openings of multiple polynomials at different evaluation points at the verification stage.
 Normally, this is implemented by separate verification operations.
 However, it is possible to reduce the verification overhead by batch verification of multiple openings together.
 We propose a new polynomial commitment scheme specifically designed for Sonic to allow simultaneous openings of multiple polynomials at different evaluation points.
 Formally, we consider a set of $K$ polynomials $\{ f_i[X] \}_{i=1}^K$.
 The prover commits to these polynomials as $F_i = \textsf{ Commit}({\tt srs}, f_i[X])$.
 There are a set of evaluation points ${\mathcal S} = \{z_1, ..., z_n \}$.
 Only a subset of evaluation points ${\mathcal S}_i \subset {\mathcal S}$ are evaluated on the $i$-th polynomial $f_i[X]$.
 The prover can open $\{ (f_i[z])_{z \in {\mathcal S}_i} \}_{i=1}^K$ in a batch to the verifier with one single proof to prove all the openings are correct with respect to the commitments $(F_i)_{i=1}^K$.
-We defer the details to the Appendix.
-In Appendix \ref{sec:batchkzg}, we will describe the new polynomial commitment scheme with a specific requirement in Sonic protocol to preclude a committed polynomial with a non-zero constant term.
-In Appendix \ref{sec:enhanced}, we will describe an enhanced Sonic protocol with batch verification (${\tt S}_{\tt EV}$).
+In Appendix B, we describe a new polynomial commitment scheme with a specific requirement in Sonic to preclude a committed polynomial with a non-zero constant term.
+In \cite{HQC24full}, we also describe an enhanced Sonic protocol with batch verification (${\tt S}_{\tt EV}$).